SkylineCommunications/dataminer-docs/connector-help/connector_help/Solarwinds_NPM_Event_Agent.md

 # Solarwinds NPM Event Agent

-This driver is used to retrieve events from a SolarWinds database system.
+This connector is used to retrieve events from a SolarWinds database system.

 ## About